The Two Crucifixions of Every Believer

 The steadfast love of the Lord never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.
 (Lam 3:22-23, ESV)

-Yep, two crucifixions for everyone who wants to follow Jesus.
+So you see, there are two crucifixions for everyone who wants to follow Jesus.
 And there’s no way around it: crucifixion sucks.
 It was the most terrible, painful, shameful death Jesus could have ever experienced, and yet he did it - once and for all - so that believers could experience life to the fullest.
-However, despite our new life, there still remains a part of us to be crucified by us.
-The ruthless and uncompromising execution of our flesh must be renewed every day.
+However, despite our new life, there still remains a part of us to be crucified.
+The ruthless and uncompromising death sentence of our flesh must be renewed every day.
 Simply put, our success at living for Christ - that is, the sincerity of our repentance - depends on rejecting the part of us that rejects his lordship.
 We must crucify our flesh or die trying.

 Or rather, keep trying to die.